Levelling: Refraction and curvature

 For precise work these effects need to be calculated and corrections applied.
 For most work it is sufficient to keep the foresight and backsight distances approximately equal so that the refraction and curvature effects cancel out.
 Refraction is generally the greatest source of error in leveling.
 For short level lines the effects of temperature and pressure are generally insignificant, but the effect of the temperature gradient dT / dh can lead to errors.

 Levelling loops and gravity variations

 Assuming error-free measurements, if the Earth's gravity field were completely regular and gravity constant, leveling loops would always close precisely:

 around a loop.
 In the real gravity field of the Earth, this happens only approximately; on small loops typical of engineering projects, the loop closure is negligible, but on larger loops covering regions or continents it is not.

 Instead of height differences, geopotential differences do close around loops:

 where $g_i$ stands for gravity at the leveling interval i.
 For precise leveling networks on a national scale, the latter formula should always be used.

 should be used in all computations, producing geopotential values $W_i$ for the benchmarks of the network.

+High precision levelling, especially when conducted over long distances as used for the establishment and maintenance of vertical datums, is called geodetic levelling.